yadrocore/freetalk/README.md

 # Intro
-My personal project to  attemp to create a secure chat platform with encription, server blindness and fully open source toolchain.
+My personal project to create a secure chat platform with encription, server blindness and fully open source toolchain.

 # Features
  - No Logins, security is based on private public key pairing
  - Based on wireguard (open source VPN)
  - Runs on barebones linux
  - Compatible with RISCV arch

+# Pre-requisites
+ - Ubuntu computer with docker and wireguard installed
+ - Something that can run linux and have internet support to be the server

 # Server
- - This is the riscv server hardware that I used [RV Nano](https://wiki.sipeed.com/hardware/en/lichee/RV_Nano/1_intro.html)
+ - Riscv server hardware that I used [RV Nano](https://wiki.sipeed.com/hardware/en/lichee/RV_Nano/1_intro.html).
+ -
 ## Building the Linux Kernel for The RV Nano
- - Based on sipeed documentation to build the linux kernel (This was done on Ubunutu):
+ - Using sipeed documentation, I built my own linux kernel (This was done on a Ubunutu machine):

 ```
 git clone https://github.com/sipeed/LicheeRV-Nano-Build --depth=1